KnudsenMorten/AzLogDcrIngestPS/README.md

 $AzLogDcrTableCreateFromReferenceMachine         = @("mycomputername1","referencecomputer")
 ```

-I would also recommend that you manage these changes using a second Azure app, so you have 2 app's - 1 for lg ingestion and 1 for table/scr/schema management.
-[See how to configurere the permission here](https://github.com/KnudsenMorten/ClientInspectorV2-DeploymentKit#azure-rbac-security-adjustment-separation-of-permissions-between-log-ingestion-and-tabledcr-management)
+I would also recommend that you manage these changes using a second Azure app, so you have 2 app's - one app for **log ingestion** and one for **table/scr/schema management**.
+[Azure RBAC Security adjustment, separation of permissions between log ingestion and table/DCR management](https://github.com/KnudsenMorten/ClientInspectorV2-DeploymentKit#azure-rbac-security-adjustment-separation-of-permissions-between-log-ingestion-and-tabledcr-management)

 <details>
   <summary><h2>Example of changing schema when source object changes</h2></summary>